dt222cc/1dv450-dt222cc/3-spa/README.md

 If no events are being displayed, check the URL used (3-spa/app/public/app/app.js) and check if the API is working.

+Does not handle places with the same name.

 ## Credentials

 Email:    user@one.se